0xluckycoder/budgetbook/README.md

                     - [x] - Income chart
                     - [x] - Expense chart
                     - [x] - Fix chart height problem
-                    - [/] - work on the account page
+                    - [x] - work on the account page
                         - [x] - view account functionality (Modal)
                         - [x] - add functionality
                         - [x] - edit functionality
                         - [x] - delete functionality
                         - [x] - match sever validation with frontend
                         - [x] - ability to change current selected account
-                        - [/] - restrict user from delete all the accounts user must at least have one account in their account
+                        - [x] - restrict user from delete all the accounts user must at least have one account in their account
                         - [x] - display account data on main pie chart
-                    - [ ] - fix loading scroll global issue
                     - [x] - fix left side navigation
+                    - [x] - fix loading scroll global issue
+                    - [x] - make the list record UI better in expenses and incomes
-                    - [ ] - create dialogue box to show api errors
+                    - [x] - create dialogue box to show API errors
+                    - [ ] - fix page loading issue
+                        - disable overflow when full page load or create seperate wrapper
+                    - [x] - add subStr maximum characters functionality every editable field
+                    - [ ] - deleting account should also delete all the transactions related to it
+                    - [ ] - delete associated images when user deleting a expense or income
+                    - [ ] - logout users when refresh token is expired
+                    - [ ] - list down and test features one by one before moving to user profile
                     - [ ] - work on the users page
-                    - [ ] - test app
-                - [ ] - add substr maximum characters functionality every editable field

-                - [ ] - logout users when refresh token is expired

-                - [ ] - deep dive into redux and learn to manage state

-                - [ ] - load the user's default account first (new users first created one)
-                    - [ ] - users should have the ability to change their default account
-                    - [ ] - if user has deleted their default selected account, app will load the data from next available account
-                    - [ ] - user cannot delete every financial account from the app, user at least need to keep one financial account

                 - [ ] - Document the api for open source developers after building API

                 - Loading Account workflow
-                    - fetch the current auth user

-                - [ ] - get accounts from the user
-                    - [ ] - define the relationships properly
-                    - [ ] - fetch related incomes and expenses records

-                - [ ] - fix delete warning popup issue

-                - [ ] - fix add income

-                - [ ] - update find queries to fetch by current user
-                    - [ ] - income
-                    - [ ] - expense
-                    - [ ] - account

-                - [ ] - add user id as foreign key to every object being created
-                    - [ ] - income
-                    - [ ] - expense
-                    - [ ] - account
-                - [ ] - logout unauthenticated users

-            - [/] - fix bugs in main app
-                - [/] - get expenses
-                - [ ] - get incomes
-                - [ ] - create expense
-                - [ ] - create income
-                - [ ] - update expense
-                - [ ] - update income
-            - [ ] - make endpoints private

-            - [ ] - fix chart top cut off problem
             - [ ] - currency conversion for bigger ammounts
                 - 2500000 to 2.5M
                 - use "new Intl.NumberFormat()" method
             - [ ] - match the min max validation with server
             - [ ] - optimize every view field with substr to show minimum number of characters
             - [ ] - optimize sass after styling
-            - [ ] - User info step
-            - [ ] - Finance Account Step
-            - [ ] - Compete Step

             - [ ] - fix auth error alert error

         - Authentication work flow